Image c/o greghunt.com.au

 Creating the political will for a climate-smart post COVID-19 recovery

 By Rod Mitchell – National Chair

-With science, collaboration, plus bold and early action Australia is steadily overcoming the threat of COVID-19.
-Our governments have responded swiftly and collaboratively and saved many lives.
-Australians have also responded by pulling together to protect the health of the community and to save lives.
+With science, collaboration, plus bold and early action over recent months Australia has been a global success story in overcoming the threat of COVID-19.
+Our governments responded swiftly and collaboratively and saved many lives.
+Australians also responded by pulling together to protect the health of the community and to save lives.

 Many have been surprised, even delighted by the effectiveness of Australia’s response to COVID-19 and our governments’ ability to act flexibly and rationally.
-Open, collaborative processes have generated goodwill and further collaboration throughout society; very different from politics as usual.The emergence of the National Cabinet and daily images of health experts standing side by side with political leaders are particularly pleasing.
+Open, collaborative processes have generated good will and further collaboration throughout society; very different to politics as usual.The emergence of the National Cabinet and daily images of health experts standing side by side with political leaders were and still are particularly pleasing.